sf-wdi-26/modules/w05/d01/m1/readme.md

      * `get '/recipes/index', to: 'recipes#index'`
      * `get '/recipes/show', to: 'recipes#show'`

 3. We can use the `scaffold_controller` generator.
-This generator will create the same files as the previous generator but with a REST logic for views, controller and views.
+This generator will create the same files as the previous generator but with a REST logic for routes, controller and views.

 #### Create methods for a RESTful controller